 Some cars are very simple to dial in, with a straightforward combination of parts and everything is working right.
-Those cars are done in about three hours with as little as three or four full-throttle pulls and a few "miles" of part throttle tuning on the dyno.
-Other cars have more complicated setups (MAF transfer functions and transient fuel tables that need a lot of work, injectors or meters that are past capacity, fuel pressure that needs to be adjusted, supercharger belts that are slipping, spark plugs that need to be re-gapped, etc.) A complicated or “uncooperative” car could take all day and 15 or more passes.
+Those cars are done in about four hours with as little as three or four full-throttle pulls and a few "miles" of part throttle tuning on the dyno.
+Other cars have more complicated setups (variable cam timing, electronic “drive-by-wire” throttle control, computer controlled electronic fuel pressure control feedback systems, MAF transfer functions and transient fuel tables that need a lot of work, injectors or meters that are past capacity, fuel pressure that needs to be adjusted, supercharger belts that are slipping, spark plugs that need to be re-gapped, etc.) A complicated or “uncooperative” car could take all day and 15 or more passes.

-If you are waiting with the car while we tune it, be prepared to wait for at least 6 hours, minimum.
-A waiting room with a couch, table and TV is available for your comfort, but the best thing to do is to arrange to drop the car off for the day.
+ALL TUNES ARE "DROP OFF" ONLY.
+If you are staying in the local area while we tune it your car, be prepared to wait for at least 6 hours, minimum.
 We take our time and will give you the best results possible if we are not rushed.
 Typically we spend an hour or more looking over your car and writing a fully customized tune before we even make the first dyno pull.

 Q. How much does it cost to dyno my Mustang?

-A combined Dyno test, data-logging and consulting session to evaluate the current tune on you vehicle is $135.
+A combined Dyno test, data-logging and consulting session to evaluate the current tune on your Mustang is $250.

 A basic dyno check or consulting session ("Baseline dyno") does not include any tuning.
 For tuning rates see below: